ashwinkumar12345/ethereum-app2/README.md

       }

 - You can now go into any function in the contract and add the restricted keyword if you think it's an administrative-level function that should be called only by the manager

+ <a name="functionmodifier"></a>
+> ## Returning Players Array

+- This function returns a list of all players entered into the contract, instead of calling each element with the index
+- This will make it easier for a web application to display the addresses of all players in the contract and also the number of players at any given point of time

+      function getPlayers() public view returns (address[]) {
+         return players;
+      }